 - a) For the purposes of this section: - i.
 "Land Use Schedules" shall refer collectively to Schedules "E-8", "E-9", "E-10", and "E-11"; - ii.
-"Place-types" and "land use designations" are synonymous, and the "Urban Place-Types", "Natural Heritage System (NHS)" and "Recommended Restoration Area" shown on the Land Use Schedules are land use designations; - iii.
-The "Mixed Use Node" and "Restricted Employment" place-types shall be interpreted as overlay designations; and, - iv. "the Official Plan" shall refer to the Official Plan of the Township of West Lincoln. - b) Any area shown on one of the Land Use Schedules as being located in a Conceptual Buffer shall be considered part of the Smithville Natural Heritage System and shall be subject to the policies in Section 6.11.7.3.14 below, notwithstanding any underlying land use designation shown on the Land Use Schedules. - c) The Smithville MCP Area will be planned to achieve an overall minimum density of 50 combined people and jobs per hectare. - d) The minimum density target established in Policy No. 6.11.7.2.1.c) above should be interpreted as applying to the Smithville MCP Area as a whole.
-Complete applications for development will be required to demonstrate that the development will achieve the target or, if the target will not be achieved by the development, that the development will not negatively affect the achievement of the target when considered in conjunction with other developments and the overall development of the MCP Area.
+"Place-types" and "land use designations" are synonymous, and the "Urban Place-Types", "Natural Heritage System (NHS)" and "Recommended Restoration Area" shown on the Land Use Schedules are land use designations; - The "Mixed Use Node" and "Restricted Employment" place-types shall be interpreted as overlay designations; and, - iv. "the Official Plan" shall refer to the Official Plan of the Township of West Lincoln. - b) Any area shown on one of the Land Use Schedules as being located in a Conceptual Buffer shall be considered part of the Smithville Natural Heritage System and shall be subject to the policies in Section 6.11.7.3.14 below, notwithstanding any underlying land use designation shown on the Land Use Schedules. - c) The Smithville MCP Area will be planned to achieve an overall minimum density of 50 combined people and jobs per hectare, and the Smithville Industrial District as a designated Employment Area in the Niagara Region Official Plan shall be planned to achieve a minimum density target of 20 jobs per hectare.

-- e) Where a policy in this section of the Plan makes reference to building height in terms of storeys, a single "storey" should be understood as being the height defined through more specific regulations to be established in the implementing Zoning Bylaw. - f) All development adjacent to the rail corridor shown on the Land Use Schedules shall comply with all applicable standards and requirements of CP Rail, Transport Canada, and any other relevant agency. - g) Development in all land use designations shall be subject to the policies in Section 6.11.7.5 regarding community design and sustainability. - h) Nothing in this Plan is intended to limit the ability of existing agricultural uses in the Smithville MCP Area to continue.
+- d) The minimum density targets established in Policy No. 6.11.7.2.1.c) above should be interpreted as applying to the Smithville MCP Area or the Smithville Industrial District as a whole.
+Complete applications for development will be required to demonstrate that the development will achieve the target or, if the target will not be achieved by the development, that the development will not negatively affect the achievement of the target when considered in conjunction with other developments and the overall development of the MCP Area. - e) Where a policy in this section of the Plan makes reference to building height in terms of storeys, a single "storey" should be understood as being the height defined through more specific regulations to be established in the implementing Zoning Bylaw. - f) All development adjacent to the rail corridor shown on the Land Use Schedules shall comply with all applicable standards and requirements of CP Rail, Transport Canada, and any other relevant agency. - Development in all land use designations shall be subject to the policies in Section 6.11.7.5 regarding community design and sustainability. - h) Nothing in this Plan is intended to limit the ability of existing agricultural uses in the Smithville MCP Area to continue.